Eynnzerr/YuukaTalk/README.md

 - Complete offline.
 - Easy to operate.
+- Comfortable material3 design.
 - Support all kinds of message.
 - Support edit history message.
 - Support saving talk projects.
 - Support DIY characters.
+- Support playing talks like in game.
 - Many more to discover...

 # Installation